Hirshhorn Museum Opening 1974

 2014–2015

-The Hirshhorn celebrates its 40th anniversary with the opening of two major exhibitions and a renovation of the Third Level collection galleries, which are restored to their original architectural layout.
-Melissa Chiu is hired as the Museum’s sixth director.
+The Hirshhorn celebrated its 40th anniversary with the opening of two major exhibitions and a renovation of the Third Level collection galleries, which are restored to their original architectural layout.
+Melissa Chiu was hired as the Museum’s sixth director.